mlan/docker-kopano/README.md

 The `mlan/kopano` image contains an elaborate configuration / seeding procedure.
 The configuration is controlled by environment variables, described below.

 The seeding procedure will leave any existing configuration untouched.
-This is achieved by the using an unlock file: `DOCKER_UNLOCK_FILE=/srv/etc/.docker.unlock`.
+This is achieved by the using an unlock file: `DOCKER_UNLOCK_FILE=/etc/kopano/.docker.unlock`.
 During the image build this file is created.
 When the the container is started the configuration / seeding procedure will be executed if the `DOCKER_UNLOCK_FILE` can be found.
 Once the procedure completes the unlock file is deleted preventing the configuration / seeding procedure to run when the container is restarted.

 The unlock file approach was selected since it is difficult to accidentally _create_ a file.

-In the rare event that want to modify the configuration of an existing container you can override the default behavior by setting `FORCE_CONFIG=OVERWRITE` to a no-empty string.
+In the rare event that want to modify the configuration of an existing container you can override the default behavior by setting `FORCE_CONFIG=overwrite` to a no-empty string.

 ## Environment variables